matt123miller/dnd-journal/game-1/game-1.md

 "Why kidnap me?
 I'm nothing" she said, matter of fact.
 "Why ambush me in the middle of the night, knock me out and lock me in that cell"

-"They kidnapped all of us remember" interjected the half elf, tucking strands of auburn hair behind an ear.
+"They kidnapped all of us remember, and I'd like to know why" interjected the half elf, tucking strands of auburn hair behind an ear.
 "Why choose us?
-Seems random to me.
-I want to know what happened as well."
+Seems random to me."

 "That will have to wait though.
 For now I just want to get as far away as possible."
 Leaning towards the Human, the horns of her Tiefling heritage curving back from above furrowed eyebrows, she asked."Where are we going and who are you anyway?"